susji/lilmon/README.md

 These are the essential steps, which may also be automated.

 1. Create a configuration file in some secure location.
 The default is `/etc/lilmon.ini`.
-Make sure it is writable only by the intended, privileged users.
+Make sure it is writable **only** by the intended, privileged users.
+2. Create a non-privileged daemon user and group such as `_lilmon:_lilmon`.
-2. Determine a suitable location for the metrics database.
+3. Determine a suitable location for the metrics database.
 The default is `/var/lilmon/lilmon.sqlite`.
+Make sure the directory exists.
 Again, do this with suitable filesystem permissions.
-3. Run the `measure` mode with
+4. Run the `measure` mode as the `_lilmon` user with
 ```
 $ lilmon measure
 ```
-4. Run the `serve` mode with
+5. Run the `serve` mode as the `_lilmon` user with
 ```
 $ lilmon serve -template-path ./static/serve.template
 ```
-5. Point your browser at `http://localhost:15515`
+6. Point your browser at `http://localhost:15515`

 If you wish use non-default parameters such as different location for the database file, please consult `lilmon measure -h` and `lilmon serve -h`.